Required

 If a person violates this section and receives things of value worth less than $100 then that person is guilty of a misdemeanor punishable by up to 90 days in jail and/or a fine of up to $500.
 Section 8-209(b)(3).

 Credit card fraud can arise from very small actions like swiping a credit card more than once.
 Nonetheless, the penalties can be severe.
 In addition, fraud is a crime which is very fact-intensive and requires proof of intent.
-If you have been charged with credit card fraud, please contact a Maryland credit card fraud attorney today.
+If you have been charged with credit card fraud, please contact a Maryland credit card fraud lawyer today.

 GET IN TOUCH WITH OUR